 Here’s a hypothetical example.
 Feel free to imagine yourself in Susan’s glorious shoes.

 19-year-old Susan opened an individual retirement account (IRA) very early.
-She had $1000 as an initial investment, thanks to some savings and graduation money, and committed to a $100-per-month investment thereafter.
+She had a $1000 investment to start with, thanks to some savings and graduation money, and committed to a $100-per-month investment thereafter.

 Several decades later, Susan turns 65 and is ready to retire and begin taking withdrawals from her IRA.
-She’s had 46 years to grow interest on her initial $1000 plus her $100-per-month investment.
+She’s had 46 years to grow interest on her initial $1000 investment plus her $100-per-month deposits.